 The J2 Global portfolio of brands—worth $4 billion—not only includes various well-known digital media properties such as IGN, Mashable, and PCMag, but also many quickly growing cloud services in the VPN space under the NetProtect brand which was recently bolstered with the acquisition of SaferVPN.

-NetProtect is one of the newest members of the i2Coalition, and this gave us the chance to talk about the world of VPNs with Terry Myers Product Owner of J2 brand Encrypt.me, and Nick Nelson, J2 Global General Manager of Consumer Privacy & Protection.
+NetProtect is one of the newest members of the i2Coalition.
+This gave us the chance to talk about the world of VPNs with Terry Myers, Product Owner of J2 brand Encrypt.me, and Nick Nelson, J2 Global General Manager of Consumer Privacy & Protection.

 David Hamilton (i2C): For those unfamiliar with j2 Global, NetProtect, and the associated brands, can you give us a little background?

 Terry Myers: J2 Global is the parent company of NetProtect, under which there are cybersecurity and VPN brands including VPN brands Encrypt.me, StrongVPN, SaferVPN, IPVanish, and WLVPN.
 WLVPN is a white-label service that lets businesses provide their own VPN services – and which powers over 100 businesses and 10 million VPN users globally.

 WLVPN might be most interesting to i2Coalition members because it allows hosting providers to go out and sell their own VPN solution without having to dial out the infrastructure or create their own app.